De-winterize Your Boat With These Steps

 Here in Northern California, as valley temperatures start creeping up into the 70s as early as February, it's easy to start thinking about getting back on the water to cruise, fish, wakeboard, wake surf, and waterski.

-But before you launch your boat, there may be some de-winterizing tasks to take care of.
+But before you launch your boat and then dock or moor it, there may be some de-winterizing tasks to take care of.

 De-winterizing your boat is not the exact opposite of winterizing your boat, as there are some tasks that are best done before you store your boat for the winter — and therefore don't need to be done later.